 Regular attendance is vital to your success.
-Research has shown that if you attend less than 95% of the time, you are likely to lose out on the high grades that you are capable of achieving, as well as struggling to complete course requirements.
+Research has shown that if you attend less than 95% of the time, you are likely to lose out higher grades that you are capable of, as well as struggling to complete course requirements.
 Furthermore, attendance below 89% means that you are unlikely to achieve a standard Pass (Grade 4) in Maths and English.

-The KS4 curriculum at OCA will be highly enjoyable, purposeful and designed to help you achieve.
+The KS4 curriculum at OCA is highly enjoyable, purposeful and designed to help you achieve.
 Your teachers will challenge you to attain your very best and will support you every step of the way.
-I hope you will enjoy this extensive offer of a wide variety of curriculum experiences and choose wisely.
+I hope you will enjoy this extensive offer of a wide variety of curriculum experiences and choose wisely with ambitions for your future in mind.